On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as an interresonator coupling element

 \subsection{Modelling}

 Figure~\ref{fig:KTOasCoupling} shows the structure that is used to examine the effect of KTO ferroelectrics as interresonator couplings in rectangular waveguides.
-It consists on two waveguide sections of length $l_{port}$, connected by a KTO film of thickness $l_d$.\\
+It consists of two waveguide sections of length $l_{port}$ connected by a KTO film of thickness $l_d$.
+Waveguide ports are used here instead of coaxial ports in order to simplify the modelling of the structure.\\

-To analyze this system we can develop a simple single-mode transmission line model (see first circuit of Figure~\ref{fig:LineKTOLine_Circuit}).
+In order to analyze this system we can develop a simple single-mode transmission line model (see first circuit of Figure~\ref{fig:LineKTOLine_Circuit}).
+The hollow waveguide regions are represented by the first (1) and the last (3) transmission lines filled with vacuum ($\varepsilon=\varepsilon_0$), while the KTO film is depicted by the central transmission line, representing an homogeneous medium with permittivity $\varepsilon=\varepsilon_0 \, \varepsilon_r$.
+The characteristic impedances for the three lines ($Z_0$ and $Z_d$) are the modal impedances of the fundamental mode ($TE_{10}$) in each region, given by \cite{pozar}: